getify/Functional-Light-JS/ch1.md

 ## Functions Of Functions

 Functions can receive and return values of any type.
-There's a special term for when a function receives or returns one or more other functions: higher-order function.
+There's a special term for when a function receives or returns one or more other function values: higher-order function.

 ## Syntax